lazyowl/bearded-avenger/README.md

 #Foam
 Foam is an extremely basic text editor written in C using ncurses.

-### Features
+#### Features
 * write stuff on the screen

-### Design
+#### Design
-Currently, the editor uses a 20x20 character matrix to represent the text written.
+The editor now uses a doubly linked list of Line structure pointers.
-Will be updating this to use something slightly more intelligent.
+However, for now, within each Line is an array of fixed size.